eleven01team/e01_docs/README.md

 The goal is to provide a foundation that can be built upon and tailored to each application.
 The objective of this whitepaper is to discuss the features and USP (Unique Selling Proposition) of the Eleven01 protocol without going into the details of any of its specific implementation.

 In addition to the protocol, we will also be unveiling the Eleven01 “Marketplace”, a place where companies can buy, rent, or subscribe to smart contracts and services that will seamlessly integrate with Eleven01 chains.
 The Eleven01 Marketplace is powered and run on our own protocol and thus enjoys all the features that Eleven01 has to offer

+## CREATE AN ACCOUNT

+**Developer Account Creation:**

+The User has the flexibility of creating the account in two ways.
+They are:

+1. By entering the details
+  -a.
+After entering the details, click on “Confirm Email” button.
+  -b.
+Verify your registered email by clicking on the verification link.
+  -c.
+Enter details on application page and click on the “Sign-up” button.
+  -d.
+Developer will be redirected to the landing page to access the content present in developers portal and create applications.

+ * For **Login**,use the similar process but there won’t be any email verification.

+2. By Social Authentications
+  -a.
+We provide Github and Google as two open authentication options.
+  -b.
+Based on preference choose any one.
+Click “Allow” on consent screen shown by chosen applications.
+  -c.
+Developer will be redirected to the landing page to access the content present in developers portal and create applications.

+* For **Login**,use the similar process for open authentication.

+** User Account Creation:**

+Developer has flexibility of creating the account in two ways.
+Those are:

+1. By entering the details
+  -a.
+After entering the details, click on “Confirm Email” button.
+  -b.
+Verify your registered email by clicking on the verification link.
+  -c.
+Enter details on application page and click on the “Sign-up” button.
+  -d.
+User will be redirected to the landing page to access the content present in users portal and create applications.

+* For **Login**, use the similar process but there won’t be any email verification

+2. By social authentications
+  -a.
+We provide Github and Google as two open authentication options -b.
+Based on preference choose any one.
+Click “Allow” on consent screen shown by chosen applications -c.
+User will be redirected to the landing page to access the content present in developers portal and create applications.

+* For **Login**, use the similar process for open authentication.